HinodeXRT/xrtpy/docs/getting_started.rst

 .. note::
     Filters are expressed by their abbreviation when used in XRTpy.
-For example, if we want to explore the filter channel that selects the titanium-on-polyimide filter, then the string would be 'Ti-poly'.
+For example, if we want to explore the filter channel that selects the titanium-on-polyimide filter, then the string would be ``'Ti-poly'``.
 The process is the same for all XRT filter channels.

 .. _SolarSoft XRT Analysis Guide: https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf